Imaclava unimaculata: Description

 The size of an adult shell varies between 25 mm and 47 mm.

+The shell is elongate, with a high spire and a siphonal canal typical of the family.
+The sculpture consists of axial ribs and spiral grooves, giving the shell a textured appearance.
 The shell lacks a sutural band or spiral striae.
 The knobs on the periphery are rather short, instead of terminating ribs as in Clathrodrillia gibbosa (Born, 1778).
-The shell is yellowish brown, spotted with chestnut and with one large spot on the back of the body whorl.
+The shell is yellowish brown, spotted with chestnut, and with one large spot on the back of the body whorl.

+According to Lowe (1935), the shell is "elongate oval-conic to rather turriculate-conic", with about six flat-sided whorls (only four preserved in the specimen examined), and a narrow juxtasutural band delineated by a vague spiral depression.

 Distribution

-This species occurs in the demersal zone of the Pacific Ocean from Sonora, Mexico to Colombia.
+This species occurs in the demersal zone of the Pacific Ocean from Sea of Cortez, along the western coast of Mexico to Colombia.
+Records indicate its habitat is primarily shallow to moderately deep marine environments, often associated with sandy or muddy substrates.